PetrKryslUCSD/JuliaTutorial/Julia_tutorial.md

 struct CT2 <: CT1 end
 ```

 - Types can be parameterized.
+The type parameter here is `T`.

 ```julia
 struct CT1P{T} <: T1 where {T}